grakkit/grakkit/README.md

 In any case, `<repo>` can refer to one of the following:

 -   A speed-dial keyword from the [official module list](https://github.com/hb432/grakkit/blob/master/modules.json).
--   A GitHub repository, in `username/repository` format.
+-   A GitHub repository, in `@username/repository` format.
+For example, `@hb432/grakkit`.

+You can also use `/module create <name>` to add local modules to your server.
+To require them, simply use the `<name>` string used to create it.
+Local module names take priority over speed-dial keywords when required.

 ## Scripts